 - Create an online learning programme and community for sharing knowledge and practice for personnel working in government, industry and NGOs to understand and use regional climate prediction models and data;

 - Develop a global community that will provide support, information exchange, training updates and a communication network on climate modelling and the use and interpretation of climate model outputs in the developing world context;

 - Provide climate prediction training to more than 1,000 individuals worldwide over three years;

 - Build capacity for sustainable climate prediction communities of practice in both the UK and the developing world.

-The project commenced in May 2009 and will last for three years.
+The project commenced in May 2009.
 Further information, including access to the online community and a freely available online course, is available from the project website at: http://climateeducation.net, or by contacting:

 Marion Manton, Principal Investigator